chunky-dev/chunky-denoiser/README.md

-# Denoising Plugin
+z# Denoising Plugin

-**Note: This README is for an development version of the plugin that is not yet released.
-Click [here](https://github.com/chunky-dev/chunky-denoiser/blob/4d4db51a4a81f77c24cc1def717686c9df67a95d/README.md) for the README for the current version of the plugin, which is 0.4.0.**
+**Note: This README is for an development version of the plugin that is not yet released (for Chunky 2.5).
+Click [here](https://github.com/chunky-dev/chunky-denoiser/blob/4d4db51a4a81f77c24cc1def717686c9df67a95d/README.md) for the README for the current stable version of the plugin, which is 0.4.0 (for Chunky 2.4).**

 This is a plugin for [Chunky][chunky] that creates _Portable Float Map_ files (.pfm) for use with denoisers, e.g. [Intel Open Image Denoise][openimagedenoise].